Fencing

 to pull back the loose dirt

-and tuck it with a rubber mallet.
+and pack it with a rubber mallet.

 The red bucket of Quikrete